Hammer Horror (song)

+Description

 The song references Hammer Films, a company specializing in horror movies.
 However, Bush conceived of the song after viewing the film Man of a Thousand Faces, a biographical film – not produced by Hammer – about Lon Chaney starring James Cagney.
 "The song was inspired by seeing James Cagney playing the part of Lon Chaney playing the hunchback", Bush stated in 1979.
 "He was an actor in an actor in an actor, rather like Chinese boxes, and that's what I was trying to create."
-The story of the song concerns an actor who gets thrust into the lead role of The Hunchback of Notre Dame after the original actor dies in an accident on the film set.
-The guilt-ridden narrator of the song ends up being haunted by the ghost of the jealous original actor, who was a former friend.
+The theme of the song concerns an actor who is thrust into the lead role of The Hunchback of Notre-Dame after the original actor dies in an accident on the film set.
+The guilt-ridden narrator of the song is haunted by the ghost of the jealous original actor, who was a former friend.
 A promotional video was made for the single featuring Bush and a black-masked dancer performing the song against a black background.

-The B-side of the song was "Coffee Homeground", which also featured on Lionheart.
+The B-side of the song was "Coffee Homeground", also from Lionheart.